PierreQuentel/bihan/README.md

 other attributes of `dialog`
 ----------------------------
 - `dialog.root` : path of document root in the server file system.
+Set to the value of `application.root`.

 - `dialog.environ` : WSGI environment variables.

-- `dialog.error` : used if the script wants to return an HTTP error code, eg `return dialog.error(404)`.
+- `dialog.error` : used to return an HTTP error code, eg `return dialog.error(404)`.

-- `dialog.redirection` : used if the script wants to perform a temporary redirection (302) to a specified URL :
+- `dialog.redirection` : used if the script wants to perform a temporary redirection (302) to a specified URL, eg `return dialog.redirection(url)`.
-  `return dialog.redirection(url)`.

 - `dialog.template(filename, **kw)` : if the templating engine
   [patrom](https://github.com/PierreQuentel/patrom) is installed, renders the